 Something I discovered when moving to Sydney is that the city is full of quirky hidden bars.
-If you’re lucky, you may stumble upon one while walking through the city, but most likely, you’ll hear about them through friends (or by reading travel blogs!).
-So Enrico and I set ourselves a challenge, and for the last year we have been exploring Sydney’s underground bar scene, and have put together our recommendations for the best Sydney Speakeasy Bars.
+If you’re lucky, you may stumble upon one while walking through the city, but most likely, you’ll hear about them through friends (or by reading blogs).
+So Enrico and I set ourselves a challenge and have been exploring Sydney’s underground bar scene, and have put together our recommendations for the best Sydney Speakeasy Bars.

 Shady Pines Saloon